Now accepting applications for 2023-24

 The master’s program is a minimum two-year course of study, requiring registration for seven quarters (summer, fall, winter, spring in the first year and fall, winter, spring in the second year).

-The detailed costs for the current academic year are posted by the Office of the Registrar (click on Graduate Division).
+The student tuition and fees for the master’s program are posted on the Office of the Registrar student fees page for the current academic year (click on Graduate Division, search Health Data Science - MS).
+The tuition and fees for the two-year master’s program total approximately $91,000 in academic year 2024-25.
 Figures for systemwide tuition and fees represent currently approved amounts and may not be final.
 Actual systemwide tuition and fees are subject to change by the Regents of the University of California.
 Final approved tuition and fee levels may be higher or lower than the amounts presented.

 Financial Aid